kstenerud/concise-encoding/cbe-specification.md

 ### Map

 A map associates objects (keys) with other objects (values).
-Keys can be any mix of scalar or array types.
-A key must not be a container type, the `nil` type, or a NaN (not-a-number) value.
+Map keys can be any mix of [temporal](#temporal-types), [array](#array-types), or [numeric](#numeric-types) types except for NaN (not-a-number).
 Values can be any mix of any type, including other containers.

-A map is ordered by default unless otherwise negotiated between parties (for example via a schema), or the user has specified that order doesn't matter.
+A map is ordered by default unless otherwise negotiated between parties (for example via a schema), and must not contain duplicate keys (including values across numeric types).
+For example, the following keys would clash:

-All keys in a map must resolve to a unique value, even across numeric data types.
-For example, the following keys would clash, and are therefore invalid:

  * 2000 (16-bit integer)
  * 2000 (32-bit integer)
  * 2000.0 (decimal float)

-The string value "2000", however, will not clash.
+Note: The string value "2000" is not numeric, and will not clash.

 Map contents are stored as key-value pairs of objects.
 A key without a paired value is invalid: